Estimate Time4 min

 Smart changes in how you book and travel can make getting away more affordable.
 Read on for 9 tips on how to travel for less.

 Plane tickets are usually more expensive if you book at the last minute.
 Start looking at fares months before your trip, and then book when you spot a comparatively low rate.
-On average, the best time to book a flight is about 2 months before flying,1 and you can often find the cheapest rate directly on the airline's website.2 Checking out third-party vendor sites can help you figure out which airline offers the lowest prices.
+On average, the best time to book a flight is about 1 month before flying for domestic travel and 2-4 months for international travel.1 Checking out third-party vendor sites can help you figure out which airline offers the lowest prices.

 Feed your brain.
 Fund your future.